Arizona Cultivation License and Marijuana Laws

 As many states rethink the legalization of marijuana, an interesting debate between recreational vs. medical use has arisen.

 Marijuana Compliance in Arizona

 Many states have opted to legalize only medical marijuana use.
 Accordingly, Arizona legalized medical marijuana with the Arizona Medical Marijuana Act in 2010.

-Below, we’ve provided an overview of Arizona’s cultivation license and marijuana laws.
+Below, we’ve provided an overview of Arizona marijuana growing laws and licensing requirements.

 An Arizona cultivation license can be obtained by first becoming a dispensary.
 Arizona technically only has a dispensary license available as far as facilities go.
 There is a registration option for growing their own product, which would be a cultivation additional location add-on.
 This requires additional application materials to be submitted.